wp-plugins/hidpi-gravatars/readme.txt

 Theme development note:  You may not omit the wp_footer() tag for this plugin to work correctly.

 == Changelog ==

+= 1.1 =
+* Minor tweaks ...
+* Adjusted limits to include devices that have a 1.5 pixel ratio.

 = 1.0 =
 * Stable version, released 31 October 2012.